demipixel/factorio-blueprint/docs/classes/Entity.md

 ### filters

 Object of filters.
-Keys are the positions (1 to X).
+Keys are the positions (0 to X), values are item names.
 Used for storage containers.

+### requestFilters

+Same format as `filters` but instead used for a chest's request filters.

+### constants

+Same format as `filters` but instead use for constant combinator values.

 ### recipe